lijfrank-open/InferEM/README.md

 # InferEM
-The repository is the official implementation of the paper "[InferEM: Inferring the speaker’s intention for empathetic dialogue generation](https://escholarship.org/uc/item/0dk8x579)", which has been accepted by the 44th Annual Meeting of the Cognitive Science Society (CogSci 2023).
+The official implementation of the paper "[InferEM: Inferring the speaker’s intention for empathetic dialogue generation](https://escholarship.org/uc/item/0dk8x579)", which has been accepted by the 44th Annual Meeting of the Cognitive Science Society (CogSci 2023).
 Authors: Guoqing Lv†, Jiang Li†, Xiaoping Wang, Zhigang Zeng († Equal Contribution)
 Affiliation: Huazhong University of Science and Technology (HUST)